lucasponce/hypershift-utils/README.md

 # Preparation

-Define a hc-sc-<env>-credentials file with the URL of the ServiceCluster, user and password under your $HOME.
+Define a hc-sc-$ENVIRONMENT-credentials file with the URL of the ServiceCluster, user and password under your $HOME.

 Example: